 Step 5.
 Final Decision by the Vice Chancellor for Academic Affairs.

 The vice chancellor for academic affairs shall make the final decision, utilizing any resources to assist in deciding the appeal.
-The vice chancellor shall have the right to allow the assigned grade to stand or to raise or lower the assigned grade.
-He/she shall inform all parties involved, including the Academic Appeals Committee, of his/her final decision on the matter.
+The vice chancellor shall

-GRADUATE SCHOOL | Fall 2008-09
+GRADUATE SCHOOL | Fall 2013-14